 - Gallagher Bassett Services, Inc.: $401,900,000

 - Meritain Health: $193,000,000

 - York Risk Services Group Inc.: $ 86,000,000

 - Canon Cochran Management Services: $ 67,500,000

-In 2010, Gallagher Bassett was also the second largest third-party administrator for workers’ compensation claims (calculated by revenue paid for claims), just after Sedgwick.
+GB is also the second-largest third-party administrator for workers’ compensation claims (calculated by revenue paid for claims), just after Sedgwick.
 In Maryland, our lawyers see Gallagher Bassett more frequently than we see Sedgwick in accident claims.Litigation

 Are you banging your head against the wall dealing with Gallagher Bassett?
 We have earned tens of millions of dollars for victims by fighting every single case like it was our last case.
 Can we help you?
 Call 800-553-8082 or get a free online consultation.
 Our firm handles only serious injury cases.

 In addition to dealing with pre-litigation claims, Gallagher Bassett also may be called to help with cases in litigation (after a lawsuit has been filed).
 Their legal management services division assists companies in controlling the costs of litigation by providing bill review and budgeting guidance.